 Bad debts in respect of exchange items must be determined after providing for adjustments as a result of fluctuations in underlying exchange rates.
-This means that when an exchange item becomes bad or its recovery becomes doubtful, the loss, bad debt or doubtful debt allowance under sections 11(a), 11(i) or $11(j)^{122}$ is based on an amount which takes into account all exchange differences which were, or will be, included in or deducted from the taxpayer's income in any previous or current year of assessment.
-This outcome is achieved by basing the loss, bad debt or doubtful debt allowance on an amount calculated by multiplying the foreign currency amount of the exchange item that is bad or doubtful by the spot rate on the date of the write-off or allowance.123
+This means that when an exchange item becomes bad or its recovery becomes doubtful, the loss, bad debt or doubtful debt allowance for the creditor under sections 11(a), 11(i) or 11(j)126 is based on an amount which takes into account all exchange differences which were, or will be, included in or deducted from the taxpayer's income in any previous or current year of assessment.
+This outcome is achieved by basing the loss, bad debt or doubtful debt allowance on an amount calculated by multiplying the foreign currency amount of the exchange item that is bad or doubtful by the spot rate on the date of the write-off or allowance.
+127